JohnNilsOlson/PierresTreats.Solution/README.md

   2. Change the current working directory to the location where you would like to clone the repository.
   3. Type "git clone" followed by "(https://github.com/JohnNilsOlson/PierresTreats.Solution)" (without quotes) and hit enter.
   4. Open directory with code editor of choice.
-  5. In the terminal, change working directory to ./PierresTreats.
-  6. Type "dotnet restore".
-  7. Type "dotnet run".

 * Project Download instructions.
   1. Visit "(https://github.com/JohnNilsOlson/PierresTreats.Solution)".